Product Information Management (PIM):

 Centralize product information and make it more reliable

 Working with product data in Excel is no picnic.
-Product teams can be very critical of it.
-And from a business point of view, it's a risk: finishing a day's work by squinting at an infinite number of cells greatly increases the risk of error.
+Politely put, but feedback from product teams is sometimes highly critical in this respect.
+And from a business point of view, it's a risk: ending a day by squinting at an infinite number of cells greatly increases the risk of error.

 This is even more true when several contributors or teams work on the same product.
 They exchange files, duplicate data, and risk working on an obsolete version that does not take into account the latest contributions...